artwang31/Employee-Exit-Survey-and-Sentiment-Analysis/README.md

 I created this report with Tableau and ultimately helped my company identify and then rectify the issues that led to employee resignations.
 It also provided a sentiment analysis of how employees felt when they left.

-Some of the departments that used this report included:
+Some of the departments that used this report included but are not limited to:

    - Human Resources: this report helped them gauge employee sentiment about a variety of subjects including employee benefits, compensation, career advancement and  relationships with managers.
    - Employee recruitment teams: the analysis helped them direct their interview questions